Catholic Church and homosexuality: After the Second Vatican Council

 The letter also said that accepting homosexual acts as morally equivalent to married heterosexual acts was harmful to the family and society and warned bishops to be on guard against, and not to support, Catholic organizations not upholding the Church's doctrine on homosexuality—groups which the letter said were not really Catholic.
 This alluded to LGBT and LGBT-accepting Catholic groups such as DignityUSA and New Ways Ministry, and ultimately resulted in the exclusion of Dignity from Church property.
 The letter condemned physical and verbal violence against gay people but reiterated that this did not change its opposition to homosexuality or gay rights.
 Its claims that accepting and legalizing homosexual behaviour leads to violence ("neither the Church nor society at large should be surprised" when anti-gay hate crimes increase in the wake of gay civil rights legislation) were seen as controversially blaming gay people for homophobic violence and encouraging homophobic violence.
 Referring to the AIDS epidemic, the letter, McNeill writes, blamed AIDS on gay rights activists and gay-accepting mental health professionals: "Even when the practice of homosexuality may seriously threaten the lives and well-being of a large number of people, its advocates remain undeterred and refuse to consider the magnitude of the risks involved".

 In a statement released in July 1992, "Some Considerations Concerning the Catholic Response to Legislative Proposals on the Non-Discrimination of Homosexual Persons," the Congregation for the Doctrine of the Faith reiterated its position from "On the Pastoral Care of Homosexual Persons," and further stated that discrimination against gay people in certain areas, such as selecting adoptive or foster parents or in hiring teachers, coaches, or military service members, is not unjust, and thus can be permitted in some circumstances.

-On 31 October 2023, a document from the Dicastery for the Doctrine of the Faith, responding to questions from José Negri, Bishop of Santo Amaro, said that transgender people could be baptised, be godparents at a baptism, and be witnesses at weddings, so long as such situations would not cause scandal.
+On 31 October 2023, a document from the Dicastery for the Doctrine of the Faith, responding to questions from the Bishop of Santo Amaro, Jose Negri declared that transgender people could be baptised, be godparents at a baptism, and be witnesses at weddings, so long as such situations would not cause scandal.
 Moreover, the responses stated that under the prudence of the priest, a cohabiting "homoaffective" Catholic can be a godparent, being understood that where that person is not merely "cohabiting" but notoriously doing so "more uxorio" (i.e. in a sexual relationship), the situation would be "different".
 The responses were signed by both Pope Francis and Cardinal Fernández of the Dicastery for the Doctrine of the Faith.
 The Vatican stated that the document "simply clarified church teaching and did not constitute new policy or a change in policy."

-In 2025, a “Pilgrimage of the Tenda di Gionata Association and other associations” was included in the Vatican’s Jubilee program, these associations actually being LGBTQ associations.
-It was the first time that such an LGBTQ-themed pilgrimage was included in the program.
-Its pilgrims came from Brazil, Italy, and the U.S.
+In 2025, a "Pilgrimage of the Tenda di Gionata Association and other associations" (English: "The Tent of Jonathan”) was included in the Vatican's Jubilee Year program, these associations actually being LGBT federations and first time that such an LGBTQ-themed pilgrimage was included in the official calendar and program.
+Its pilgrims came from Brazil, Italy, and the United States.